 I was lost in the thought

-Then suddenly I hear someone singing a song
+Suddenly I hear someone singing a song

 I came out from the dream and from the old bookshop